 Before we get started you may be asking ‘Why Should I Use a Mortgage Broker’?
 I have a bank down the street whom I deal with and I’m sure they would give me a mortgage.

 A mortgage broker doesn’t work for the bank.
 The independent mortgage broker works for you.
 The mortgage broker has relationships set up with most major Banks, Credit Unions and other Financial Institutions allowing them to offer mortgage rates & terms to clients.
 A mortgage broker may have access to dozens of different lenders.
 Through the process of getting a mortgage the broker will narrow this list down to just a few possibilities.
 The mortgage brokers work with the lenders who have the best products for you.
+If you suffer from bad credit, this may pose a problem when applying for a mortgage; credit repair companies tend to have good reputations for helping individuals out of difficult financial situations.

 In Canada, mortgage brokers are paid directly by the lender.
 You aren’t charged a direct fee for the mortgage broker’s services.
 The mortgage broker fee is generally 0.50% up to 1.25% depending on the type of mortgage sold and how much the lender is offering.